 - Not declared mentally incompetent by court action

 You can fill out a voter registration form available at all post offices, city halls, most public libraries, Department of Motor Vehicles (DMV) offices and most governmental agencies.
 Once you sign the form, just drop it in the mail.
 Postage is prepaid.

 The Secretary of State’s website enables you to fill out a voter registration form online.
-The online form uses your signature on file with the DMV.
-If you have no DMV signature, you can print out the form and mail it in.
+The online form uses your signature on file with the DMV for a driver’s license or state ID.
+If you have no DMV signature, you can print out the form, sign it, and mail it in.

 When must I re-register to vote?

 If you move, change your name, or wish to change your political party affiliation, you must re-register to vote.